 My research is aimed at the following two topics:

-Human-centred design in a public sector innovation context
+Human-centred & systemic design in a public sector innovation context

-This research is aimed at developing and studying new methodologies, theories and practices for human-centred design in a public or social sector innovation context.
-When designing solutions to complex societal problems such as an ageing population, radicalising youth, health issues and climate change, it is becoming increasingly popular to apply human-, user- or person-centred approaches.
-I am interested in what designers and public managers need to know about the variety of stakeholders in a problem to be able to design innovative solutions, and what kinds of methods and theories contribute to translating these stakeholders insights into designs.
+This research is aimed at developing and studying new methodologies, theories and practices for human-centred and systemic design in a public or social sector innovation context.
+When designing responses to complex societal problems such as an ageing population, radicalising youth, health issues and climate change, it is becoming increasingly popular to apply human-, user- or person-centred approaches.
+I am interested in what designers and public managers need to know about the variety of stakeholders in a problem to be able to design innovative solutions, and what kinds of methods, practices and theories contribute to translating these stakeholders insights into designs.